 Feast of the Ascension of the Lord

 The first reading, from the Acts of the Apostles, is from the beginning of Acts.
-As with the Gospel of Luke, the author addresses Theophilus, whose identity is unclear.
+As with the Gospel of Luke, the author addresses Theophilus.
+The identity of Theophilus is unclear.
 Was Theophilus his actual name?
 Perhaps it was.
 Perhaps it was not.
-“Theophilus” also is a title, meaning “friend of God.”
+Theophilus also is a title, meaning “friend of God.”

 In any case, this initial form of address recalls that Luke’s Gospel and the Acts of the Apostles are inseparably linked.
-Acts simply continues the story begun in the Gospel.
-At some point, editors divided these books and placed the Gospel of John between them.
-This arrangement remains today in biblical translations.
+Acts simply continues the story first given in the Gospel.
+It is important to remember this.

-Jesus tells them to go into the world.
-They should exclude or ignore no one.
-They should bring all humankind into God’s family by baptizing them in the name of the Father, Son and Holy Spirit.
-In this last instruction from Jesus is a clear and direct revelation of the Holy Trinity.
+The Lord then commissions them to go into the world, excepting no place or anyone, and to bring all into God’s family by baptizing them in the name of the Father, Son and Holy Spirit.
+This passage not only underscores the role of the Apostles, and of the task of the Apostles to continue to proclaim God’s mercy, but it reveals the Holy Trinity.

 The best news.
 Delivered to your inbox.